sebastienjacquemart-AI/MobileNetV2-in-depth/README.md

 In this notebook, you will try two ways to customize a pretrained model:
 - Feature Extraction: Use the representations learned by a previous network to extract meaningful features from new samples.
 You simply add a new classifier, which will be trained from scratch, on top of the pretrained model so that you can repurpose the feature maps learned previously for the dataset.
 You do not need to (re)train the entire model.
 The base convolutional network already contains features that are generically useful for classifying pictures.
 However, the final, classification part of the pretrained model is specific to the original classification task, and subsequently specific to the set of classes on which the model was trained.

+In this step, you will freeze the convolutional base created from the previous step and to use as a feature extractor.
+Additionally, you add a classifier on top of it and train the top-level classifier.
+It is important to freeze the convolutional base before you compile and train the model.
+Freezing (by setting layer.trainable = False) prevents the weights in a given layer from being updated during training.
+MobileNet V2 has many layers, so setting the entire model's trainable flag to False will freeze all of them.

+Important note about BatchNormalization-layers: Many models contain tf.keras.layers.BatchNormalization layers.
+This layer is a special case and precautions should be taken in the context of fine-tuning, as shown later in this tutorial.
+When you set layer.trainable = False, the BatchNormalization layer will run in inference mode, and will not update its mean and variance statistics.
+When you unfreeze a model that contains BatchNormalization layers in order to do fine-tuning, you should keep the BatchNormalization layers in inference mode by passing training = False when calling the base model.
+Otherwise, the updates applied to the non-trainable weights will destroy what the model has learned.

+To generate predictions from the block of features, average over the spatial 5x5 spatial locations, using a tf.keras.layers.GlobalAveragePooling2D layer to convert the features to a single 1280-element vector per image.
+Apply a tf.keras.layers.Dense layer to convert these features into a single prediction per image.
+You don't need an activation function here because this prediction will be treated as a logit, or a raw prediction value.
+Positive numbers predict class 1, negative numbers predict class 0.

 - Fine-Tuning: Unfreeze a few of the top layers of a frozen model base and jointly train both the newly-added classifier layers and the last layers of the base model.
 This allows us to "fine-tune" the higher-order feature representations in the base model in order to make them more relevant for the specific task.

+In the feature extraction experiment, you were only training a few layers on top of an MobileNetV2 base model.
+The weights of the pre-trained network were not updated during training.

+One way to increase performance even further is to train (or "fine-tune") the weights of the top layers of the pre-trained model alongside the training of the classifier you added.
+The training process will force the weights to be tuned from generic feature maps to features associated specifically with the dataset.

+Also, you should try to fine-tune a small number of top layers rather than the whole MobileNet model.
+In most convolutional networks, the higher up a layer is, the more specialized it is.
+The first few layers learn very simple and generic features that generalize to almost all types of images.
+As you go higher up, the features are increasingly more specific to the dataset on which the model was trained.
+The goal of fine-tuning is to adapt these specialized features to work with the new dataset, rather than overwrite the generic learning.

+## Data augmentation

+When you don't have a large image dataset, it's a good practice to artificially introduce sample diversity by applying random, yet realistic, transformations to the training images, such as rotation and horizontal flipping.
+This helps expose the model to different aspects of the training data and reduce overfitting.

+This model expects pixel values in [-1, 1], but at this point, the pixel values in your images are in [0, 255]